-The J. M. Long Foundation, philanthropic arm of the Long’s Drug Stores chain, established this scholarship in 1995.
-It is restricted to students studying in the areas of wildlife, fish and conservation biology; environmental biology and management; or soil and water science.
+The J. M. Long Foundation, the philanthropic arm of the Long’s Drug Stores chain, established this scholarship in 1995.
+It is restricted to students studying in the areas of wildlife, fish, and conservation biology; environmental biology and management; or soil and water science.

 Lyon - Cisneros Family Scholarship